INSTRUCTIONS

 Follow Up:

-• An appointment should have been already scheduled for you at the Broward Hand Center for approximately 5-10 days after surgery.
+• An appointment should have been already scheduled for you for approximately 5-10 days after surgery.
 If this is not clear, please call the office to make sure your appointment is made.
 (954-575- 8056)

 CONTACT TRAVERSO HAND

-Doctors Traverso and Gellman have lectured both nationally and internationally, being recognized experts in the field of Hand and Upper Extremity Surgery.
-Complete the short form below and Traverso Hand specialist will contact you promptly.
+Doctor Traverso has lectured both nationally and internationally, being a recognized expert in the field of Hand and Upper Extremity Surgery.
+Complete the short form below and a Traverso Hand staff will contact you promptly.

 Traverso Hand — American Association for Hand Surgeons (AAHS) — Logo